-The supplemental worksheet (QDM-vMR-cross-map.xlsx) maps amongst QIDAM, QDM [1], and VMR [2] classes.
-The original mapping was against the Virtual Medical Record (vMR) for Clinical Decision Support [2]; changes in the current balloted version of vMR Release 2 (May 2013) have been annotated in the comments column of the worksheet as appropriate.
-The summary worksheet shows the mappings of the QDM data types (with QRDA-I templates) (July 2012) and QIDAM and vMR classes, with each top-level QDM category (e.g., Medication) followed by a specific state (e.g., Medication, Administered, which is mapped to the SubstanceAdministrationEvent vMR class).
-The other tabs in the worksheet are associated with the appropriate QDM category (e.g., Diagnosis, Encounter, Intervention, etc.) in which each category lists the QDM attributes which are mapped to the equivalent vMR classes and properties.
-The Additional Notes column notes exceptions or limitations.
+The supplemental worksheet (QDM-vMR-cross-map.xlsx) maps amongst QIDAM, QDM [1], and vMR [2] classes.
+The summary worksheet shows the mappings of the QDM data types (with QRDA-I templates [3]) and QIDAM and vMR classes, with each top-level QDM category (e.g., Medication) followed by a specific state (e.g., Medication, Administered, which is mapped to the SubstanceAdministrationEvent vMR class).
+The other tabs in the worksheet are associated with the appropriate QDM category (e.g., Diagnosis, Encounter, Intervention, etc.) in which each category lists the QDM attributes which are mapped to the equivalent vMR classes and attributes.
+The Additional Notes column describes exceptions or limitations.

+The purpose of these mappings in the supplemental worksheet is to assess the coverage of concepts from QDM and vMR in QIDAM.
+The mappings are not intended to be specifications for computational transformations across these models.
+Data represented in other models will not need to be transformed to QIDAM, since QIDAM is conceptual.
+However, mapping to QIDAM may be used to determine whether a given logical or physical model can represent the data and concepts required for health quality improvement, as we have done with QDM and VMR mappings.

 Scope

-The primary scope of this model is limited to the data elements needed to be represented in US Realm eCQMs and CDS artifacts.
-The working definition of the scope is the union of the existing concepts represented in QDM [1] (and, by derivation, the QDM-based HQMF Implementation Guide) and vMR [2] that are further informed by the templates specifications previously listed.
+The primary scope of this model is limited to the clinical data elements that need to be represented in US Realm eCQMs and CDS artifacts.
+The working definition of the scope is the union of the existing clinical concepts represented in QDM [1] (and, by derivation, the QDM-based HQMF Implementation Guide) and vMR [2] that are further informed by the templates specifications previously listed.

 The model currently addresses concepts related to:

+Communication

+Care goals

+Diet and nutrition

+Participation in care plans and protocols

+Use of devices

 Encounters

+Immunization

-Medication
+Medication treatments

 Procedures

-Observations
+Allergies, intolerances, and adverse reactions

 Conditions including findings, diagnoses, symptoms

+Contraindications

+Care experience

 Family history

-Allergies, intolerances, and adverse events

-Immunizations

-Nutrition and Diet

-Communication

-Care Goals

-Care Plans and Protocols
+Observation results

+Predictions such as risks and prognoses

 Use Cases

+Three use cases for QIDAM are described in this section:

+Development of artifacts

+Implementation of artifacts

+Evaluation of artifacts

+This list of use cases is not exhaustive; the most common expected uses of QIDAM are described.
+Additional uses are possible including variations of the existing use cases, e.g., implementation of artifacts in a decision-support service.
+Please note that, the use cases refer to using the QIDAM as the data model within artifacts, in practice, the logical model created from the QIDAM will be used for this purpose.

 eCQM and CDS Artifact Development